 Want more ideas?

 The best place to find quick and easy Elf on the Shelf ideas?
 Pinterest!
-Check out my Elf on the Shelf Pinterest board here… On it you’ll find lots of awesome quick and easy Elf on the Shelf ideas from all over the web.
-There’s all the activity sheets and printables that I used last year too.
-You can find the Elf Adoption Certificate and report cards I used here… Here’s some of my favourite Elf on the Shelf ideas and activities:
+Check out my Christmas Planning Tips board over on Pinterest, you’ll find a whole section packed FULL of awesome quick and easy Elf on the Shelf ideas from all over the web, plus all of the activity sheets and printables I’ve used the last couple of years too.
+And, if you want a few more ideas, here are some of my favourite quick and easy Elf on the Shelf ideas and activities that I’ve pinned over the last couple of years:

 - Elf on the Shelf Welcome Letter Printable from Crystal and Co.